One of the half-truths that Christians have believed for so long is about God’s truth on race.

 Jesus hung on a tree for the Jews.
 It was the penalty for not fulfilling their part of the contract with God.

-At the same time, Jeaua suffered alienation from God on behalf of the Gentiles.
+At the same time, Jesus suffered alienation from God for the Gentiles.
 It was why He cried in Hebrew on that cross, ‘Eli Eli lama sabach tani’ (Matthew 26:47)

 Jesus satisfied the demands of Justice for both Jews and non-Jews on that cross making peace with God; the peace that was lost by Adam in the Garden of Eden at the beginning.